ProgerXP/Orphus/README.md

 # Orphus.js - A Tiny Typo Reporter

-Orphus is a nearly zero-configuration & tiny typo reporter for web pages.
+Orphus is a tiny zero-configuration typo reporter for web pages.

 - 6K minified, 2K gzipped, no dependencies
 - invoked by Ctrl+Enter